ghelouis/scala-play-example/README.md

-# Scala Play/Swagger sample project
+# Scala Play sample project

 Template of a basic full-fledged Scala backend application.
 In particular:
 * a REST API self-documented with Swagger